 These are some of the many who were homeschooled for some or most of their childhood.
 And they became successful.
 Then there were some who were not as successful and wished they had a proper public school education.

 The graph represents the percentage of homeschooled children, ages 5-17 years, from 1999 to 2016 in the US.
 There was a moderate increase through the years until 2012, from 1.7% in 1999 to 3.4% in 2012, but the percentage slightly dropped to 3.3 in 2016 (4).

 Percentage of home-schooled students in the US, ages 5-17Source: Parent and Family Involvement in Education Survey of the NHES, 2003, 2007, 2012, and 2016.

 Advantages of homeschooling

 Although it is considered to be an alternative form of education, homeschooling is one of the oldest forms of education in the world.
 That’s right.

 People were taught at home by parents or designated tutors before the onset of the public schooling system.
-Public schools and private schools may have become the norm these days, but there are still people who prefer homeschooling to the modern education system.
+Public schools and private schools may have become the norm these days, but there are people who prefer personalized homeschooling to the modern education system.
 Here are ten reasons why.